-I drove over to the Rutland Railroad Museum.
-Bart, Steve and I had our usual NRHS Safety Meeting at the Rutland Railroad Museum.
-This is my first visit to this newer railroad museum.
+I drove over to the Rutland Railroad Museum in Center Rutland where Bart Jennings, Steve Barry and I had our usual NRHS Safety Meeting.
+This was my first visit to this newer museum.

 The Rutland Railroad Museum, operated by the Rutland Railway Association, is located in the Center Rutland depot on Depot Lane in Center Rutland, Vermont.
 The depot building was a joint Rutland Railroad and Delaware & Hudson station, and is located between the Whitehall and Burlington main lines of today's Vermont Rail System.
 Just to the west of the depot is the former D&H Otter Creek Bridge, another scenic highlight of the area.